bitrise-steplib/steps-ftp-upload/README.md

 Bitrise step to upload a single file or a folder to an FTP server

+This Step is part of the [Open StepLib](http://www.steplib.com/), you can find its StepLib page [here](http://www.steplib.com/step/ftp-upload)

 # Input Environment Variables

 See the *step.yml* file.